bystam/make-utils-utils/README.md

 This is a sample app which combines a few concepts as pitched by different blog posts and talks, all of which tries to reduce some of the pain points found in the static/global behavior of the iOS apps.

+The key to reading the code is opening the `AppDelegate` and the `RootCoordinator`, and looking at how it defines the root of the ownership graph.

+The `CallProvider`  and  `MeetingCoordinator` is an example how one could handle an incoming call.
+Notice how `MeetingCoordinator` is owned by `AuthorizedCoordinator`.

+The `OnfidoController` and `OnfidoViewController` is also a no-op example of how a real controller and view controller can be set up to benefit from some simple dependency injection and how they would interact with the coordinator that created it.

 ## Goal

 ### Expand the toolbox beyond MVC and utils